À l'heure actuelle, nous n'avons pas d'ouvertures d'emploi, de possibilités de bénévolat, ou d'événements prochains.

 What we offer: Life Pieces' mission is actualized through three main programs:

-- Academic Education—This program engages about 75 apprentices in rigorous after-school homework assistance, tutoring, literacy training, math skill development and computer training.
+LPTM After-school—This program engages about students (ages 3- 14) in artistic expression, rigorous after-school homework assistance, tutoring, literacy training, math skill development and computer training.
 Our LPTM Central location at Drew Elementary School is open to apprentices 6-7 days a week—from 3:30-7:30 after school during the week and flexible hours on the weekends.

-- Saturday Academy—This program is a twice-monthly, five-hour long program that offers African American male high school students training in our proven-effective Human Development System (HDS) as well as a series of workshops focusing on important skill sets for college-bound students, including résumé building, mock interviews, essay writing, financial management, college preparedness, study skills and many others.
+LPTM Saturday Academy—This program is a twice-monthly, five-hour long program that offers African American male students (ages 14 - 17) training in our proven-effective Human Development System (HDS) as well as a series of workshops focusing on important skill sets for college-bound students, including résumé building, mock interviews, essay writing, financial management, college preparedness, study skills and many others.

 What we've done: Here are a few of our most recent accomplishments and distinctions:

-- Our Executive Director, Ms. Mary Brown, received Georgetown University's John Thompson Jr Legacy of a Dream Award during the Martin Luther King Celebration on January 20, 2013 at the Kennedy Center
+Our Co-founder, Ms. Mary Brown, received Georgetown University's John Thompson Jr Legacy of a Dream Award during the Martin Luther King Celebration on January 20, 2013 at the Kennedy Center

 LPTM was selected as the sole nonprofit beneficiary of the 2013 BET Honors

 Merci avoir mis a jour votre profil!
 Vous pouvez ajouter plus de details, comme vos interests, competences, et experiences.

 Nous sommes heureux de vous accueillir!